Robust Robustness: Model

 \subsection{Maxmin setting}

-Consider a designer in the following environment.
-There is a state space $\Th$, which is a Polish topological space endowed with its Borel $\s$-algebra $\BB(\Th)$.\footnote{That is, $\Th$ is homeomorphic to a complete metric space that has a countable, dense subset.} The state represents all aspects of the environment that are unknown to the designer, such as agents' preferences or technology.
+There is a state space $\Th$, which is a Polish topological space endowed with its Borel $\s$-algebra.
+The state represents all aspects of the environment that are unknown to the designer, such as agents' preferences or technology.
 There is a decision space $X$, which is endowed with a $\s$-algebra.
 Denote by $\D (\Th)$ (respectively, $\D(X)$) the space of probability measures on $\Th$ (respectively, $X$).
-A social choice function is a measurable function $f \colon \Th \to \D (X)$.\footnote{That is, for each measurable subset $A$ of $X$, the map $\th \mapsto f(\th) (A)$ is Borel measurable.} The designer has a bounded, measurable utility function $u \colon X \times \Th \to \R$, which we extend linearly to $\D(X) \times \Th$.\footnote{In some of our examples, $u$ will not be bounded, but all expected utilities that we need to calculate will be well-defined.} The designer's state-dependent utility function can capture different objectives, including the minimization of ex-post regret.\footnote{It is natural to assume that the utility function $u$ is continuous in the state.
-We do not impose this continuity property as a standing assumption because it is not necessary for our main results.}
+A social choice function is a measurable function $f \colon \Th \to \D (X)$.
+The designer has a bounded, measurable utility function $u \colon X \times \Th \to \R$, which we extend linearly to $\D(X) \times \Th$.\footnote{In some of our examples, the function $u$ will not be bounded, but utility will be bounded over the relevant outcomes.} The designer's state-dependent utility can capture different objectives, including the minimization of ex-post regret.

-What differentiates our setting from the classical Anscombe--Aumann framework is the topology on the state space.\footnote{We use the terminology of mechanism design because mechanism design is our primary motivation.
+This setting is the same as the classical Anscombe--Aumann framework, except that we also consider a topology on the state space.\footnote{We use the terminology of mechanism design because mechanism design is our primary motivation.
 In the language of decision theory, the designer is the decision-maker; decisions are consequences; and social choice functions are Anscombe--Aumann acts.} This topology reflects which states the designer finds difficult to distinguish when she is forming her beliefs.
-That is, the designer cannot confidently choose between two priors if the only difference between them is that probability is moved between nearby states, e.g., from a valuation of $\$ 10.23$ to $\$ 10.24$ in the monopoly selling example.
+That is, the designer cannot confidently choose between two priors if the only difference between them is that probability is moved between nearby states, e.g., from a valuation of $\$$10.23 to $\$$10.24 in the monopoly selling example.
 The topology is important for our notion of robustness below.

 The designer evaluates each social choice function $f$ according to the objective